-Noise At Work
+Noise at Work Regulation 2005

 The Control of Noise at Work Regulations 2005 established the regulations relating to occupational noise exposure, with the aim to protect the hearing of workers.
 Noise is a common issue particularly high-risk environments including building sites, workshops and nightclubs where people are susceptible to noise-induced hearing loss and tinnitus.